NannyML/nannyml/docs/guides/chunking_your_data.rst

     .. code-block:: python

         >>> cbpe = nml.CBPE(model_metadata=md, chunk_size=5_000)
-        >>> cbpe.fit(reference_data=df_ref)
+        >>> cbpe.fit(reference_data=df_reference)
-        >>> est_perf = cbpe.estimate(df_ana)
+        >>> est_perf = cbpe.estimate(df_analysis)
         >>> plots = nml.PerformancePlots(model_metadata=md, chunker=cbpe.chunker)
         >>> plots.plot_cbpe_performance_estimation(est_perf).show()

 .. image:: ../_static/guide-chunking_your_data-pe_plot.svg

-Each marker on the plot represents estimated performance for single chunk (y axis).
-Markers are placed at the end of period covered by chunk i.e. they indicate last timestamp in the chunk (x axis).
-Plots are interactive - when the pointer is hoovered over a marker, information about the chunk period will be shown.
+Each marker on the plot represents estimated performance for a single chunk (y axis).
+Markers are placed at the end of the period covered by the chunk i.e. they indicate the last timestamp in the chunk (x axis).
+Plots are interactive - hovering over the marker will display the information about the period.

 Additional considerations
 =========================